 How social media can help your business

-- It helps to create exposure for your business and spreads the word, allowing you to target a wide audience and grow positive relationships.
+It helps to create exposure for your business and spread the word, allowing you to target a wide audience and grow positive relationships.

 Who is your target audience?
 Have a clear understanding of who your audience is and what they want to see and read about before starting on your social media journey.
 This will help you to create relevant content and will also help your decide what social media platforms to use.

 When you have a clear understanding of your target audience, look into what social media channels they tend to gravitate towards the most.
 There is no need to create a profile across all platforms, focus on the top two most relevant platforms to start with.
 See below for a breakdown of the most popular social media platforms by age group.

 Teens (born between 2000 - 2007) - Snapchat (Instagram 2nd)

 Millennials (1981 - 1996) - Facebook (YouTube 2nd)